Multidomain master data management gives personalization strategies a better start in life

 As the list indicates, a truly 360° view of the customer is comprehensive and encompasses not just customer data, but also the context of the customer.

-Multidomain MDM, via its ability to manage zones of insight, can not only help to see how a product is sold but also potentially, help to provide insight into how it is used.
+Multidomain master data management, via its ability to manage zones of insight, can not only help to see how a product is sold but also potentially, help to provide insight into how it is used.

 Multidomain MDM helps you capture relationships and insights